bentole/expand-collapse-save-fix/README.md

 The IDEA behind this fix is as follows:

 1. Replace circular objects in originalEnds and collapsedChildren properties with regular JSON.
 Data loss is to be expected
-2. POST cy.jsons() as you would in any case.
+2. POST cy.json() as you would in any case.
 3. Restore the original properties and objects.
 4. Naturally, the restoration also needs to be executed, if necessary, in a graph load event.